 The 4 Most Common Claims Made by EMF Sticker Brands

-Most anti-radiation stickers use one (or more) of these explanations:
+Most anti-radiation stickers use one (or more) of these explanations.
+Let’s break them down.

 Why Testing EMF Stickers Is Nearly Impossible